M4n0x/Rubik-sSolver/readme.md

 ### Use Kyubi

-To use kyubi once you have a camera connected to your computer and have installed all dependancy above, you can just run the main script
+To use kyubi once you have a camera connected to your computer and have installed all dependancies above, you can just run the main script

 `.\kyubi.py`